Dr Michaela Frye

 Tel: 01223 (7)60230

-Michaela Frye completed her PhD in Frankfurt/Main in 2000 studying the role of epithelial defensins in Cystic Fibrosis.
-In 2001 she joined the lab of Fiona Watt as a Postdoctoral Fellow at the CR-UK London Research Institute where she developed her fascination for c-Myc and its role in regulating the stem cell compartment in skin.
+Michaela Frye completed her PhD in Frankfurt/Main in Germany in 2000 studying the role of epithelial defensins in Cystic Fibrosis.
+In 2001 she joined the lab of Fiona Watt as a Postdoctoral Fellow at the CR-UK London Research Institute where she developed her fascination for the question how stem cells in the skin are regulated.
+Michaela received a CR-UK Career Development Fellowship in 2007 when she started as a group leader at the WT-MRC Stem Cell Institute.
+She has renewed this fellowship in 2012 and is now a CR-UK Senior Fellow.

 Stem cells are established during development and remain present in adulthood allowing the body to replace, restore and regenerate dead, damaged or diseased cells.
 Stem cells continuously maintain their population (self-renewal) while generating progeny (differentiation).
 During self-renewal stem cells have to avoid cell cycle exit and differentiation; whereas during differentiation stem cells must evade uncontrolled proliferation.
 Dissecting the regulatory pathways controlling the balance between these two states is fundamental to understanding how stem cell mis-regulation causes human diseases.
 While transcriptional regulation of stem cells is increasingly understood, little is known about how post-transcriptional mechanisms can influence stem cell maintenance.
 Post-transcriptional modifications are commonly found in non-coding RNA species and our recent studies identified cytosine-5 methylation of RNA as a novel mechanism regulating stem cell fate.